dgarage/NDLC/docs/Concepts.md

 dlc start MyFirstDLC <signed funding>
 ```

-She can send the resulting output to Bob, so he can start the DLC on his side.
+She must send the resulting output to Bob (called the `sign message`), so he can start the DLC on his side.
 She can see this output at any time with:
 ```bash
 dlc show --sign MyFirstDLC